 changes an element’s parent, so let’s create

-the style dict dynamically.
+the style dictionary dynamically.
 Initialize it to None

 class Element: